telerik/reporting-docs/styling/rendering-and-paging/design-considerations-for-report-rendering/word-rendering-design-considerations.md

 The following rules apply to rendered report items:

-* The [PictureBox report item]({%slug telerikreporting/designing-reports/report-structure/picturebox%})'s Sizing property should be set to AutoSize for best image quality or the PictureBox.The size should match the actual image size.
+* The [PictureBox report item]({%slug telerikreporting/designing-reports/report-structure/picturebox%})'s Sizing property should be set to AutoSize for best image quality or the PictureBox.Size should match the actual image size.
 In case you get a blurred image at run-time, change the Sizing mode or resize the PictureBox item to match the size of the produced image.
 * The [Cross-Section item]({%slug telerikreporting/designing-reports/report-structure/cross-section-item%}) renders its graphical primitives as images.
-It is recommended to set the *Position* property to `Front` to allow rendering it on top of the other items, otherwise the Word application may apply undesired offset to it.
+It is recommended to set the *Position* property to `Front` to allow rendering it on top of the other items.
+Otherwise, the Word application may apply an undesired offset to it.
 * The [Checkbox item]({%slug telerikreporting/designing-reports/report-structure/checkbox%}) is rendered in two parts.
 The _Checked_ status is shown as an image, and the _Text_ value is displayed as text beside it.

 ## Interactivity